Rapper Chris Webby Explains How Cannabis Fits Into the Routine of a Successful Entrepreneur

 Webby didn’t want to deal with the “money” aspect of showbiz when he first got into rap.
 But, as time went by, he realized it was unavoidable.
 “One day, I realized I had made a bunch of money, but didn’t have any left… So I had to learn about business and restructure my operation.
 Of course I have a team now, but everything goes through me.

-“I’m really learning that in this new landscape of the music industry, with streaming and all this all this new stuff that wasn't even around when I first started rapping… It's pretty lucrative if you're doing it right.
+“I’m really learning that in this new landscape of the music industry, with streaming and all this new stuff that wasn't even around when I first started rapping… It's pretty lucrative if you're doing it right.
 If you have a fan base, there's a lot of ways to make a lot of money,” he added.
 “This goes to show that you don't necessarily need a record label.
 It's a new age, and with streaming, it's almost like a new gold rush.”

 While explaining how he’d set up his company, and his different LLCs for his diverse streams of revenue, Webby paused for a second.
 It’s really important to diversify your revenue streams, he said, explaining that, for instance, money derived from merchandise sales should not be used to pay for stuff like an Uber.